 Examples of severe injuries are severe illness, the loss of a limb, or a heart attack.

 Canadian Critical Illness Insurance

-You can receive a lump sum payout, if you are diagnosed with a serious medical condition (note: this is after you have normally applied for this policy.
+You can receive a lump sum payout if you are diagnosed with a serious medical condition (note: your condition must occur after you applied for this policy.
 Certain policies will not pay if you have a ‘pre-existing health condition’)

-Examples of serious medical conditions are cancer, heart attacks, Alzheimer etc.
+Examples of serious medical conditions are cancer, heart attacks, Alzheimer's, etc.

 To receive a payment in the Critical Illness Insurance, you must survive your condition generally for a period of 15 to 30 days.

 If you require private or government care due to illness or disability, you can receive a payout to cover these costs for your long term care in a medical facility like a nursing home.

 Canadian health Insurance varies depending on where you choose live in Canada.
 Certain medical costs are covered by your public Canadian medical insurance like: